kvmsc/colabtorrent/README.md

   ```
   or
   ```
-  os.system(f"transmission-cli -w '/content/drive/My Drive/{FolderPath}' {TorrPath}.torrent")
+  os.system(f"transmission-cli -w {FolderPath} {TorrPath}")
   ```
-  where FolderPath is the name of Destination folder and TorrPath is the name of torrent file
+  where FolderPath is the Destination folder and TorrPath is the path of torrent file.

   DONE!!
 Now you have your file saved in your Google Drive.